How To Host a Webinar: Everything You Need To Know

 Virtual events can feel one-sided and lack the atmosphere of many in-person events.
 To address this, add a hybrid element to your online event.

 A simple and effective way to do this is through event catering and corporate gifting.
-Use Hoppier virtual cards that allow your guests to order drinks, snacks, or lunch from their favorite local vendors.
+Use Hoppier virtual cards, allowing guests to order drinks, snacks, or lunch from their favorite local vendors.
 You can also use the cards as part of a digital swag bag alongside discounts, coupons, and other digital bonuses.

 Offer an Exclusive

-With so many companies competing for your target audience’s time with virtual events — often on similar subject matters — stand out by giving people something exclusive that they can’t get from anyone else.
+With so many companies competing for your target audience’s time with virtual events — often on similar subject matters — differentiate yourself by giving people something exclusive they can’t get from anyone else.

 Liven Up Your Webinar Experience With Help From Hoppier